Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: Introduction

 \section{Introduction}

-Finding novel states with desirable physical properties and energy-efficient phase transitions is a central challenge in various research fields, including condensed matter physics, materials science, quantum information, and microelectronics~\cite{Kivelson_24_book_statistical}.
-For example, magnetization reversal in ferromagnets and ferrimagnets is crucial for data storage and processing, yet traditional field-driven spin flipping suffers from considerable coercive forces~\cite{Kim_NM_22_review_ferri}, while current-induced spin–orbit torque has emerged as a more effective alternative~\cite{Ji_24_spin-orbit-torque_review}.
+Finding states with desirable physical properties and energy-efficient phase transitions is a central challenge in various research fields, including condensed matter physics, materials science, quantum information, and microelectronics~\cite{Kivelson_24_book_statistical}.
+For example, magnetization reversal in ferromagnets (FMs) and ferrimagnets is crucial for data storage and processing, yet traditional field-driven spin flipping suffers from considerable coercive forces~\cite{Kim_NM_22_review_ferri}, while current-induced spin–orbit torque has emerged as a more effective alternative~\cite{Ji_24_spin-orbit-torque_review}.
+Recently, fast spin reversal driven by a hidden half-ice, half-fire state at finite temperature was predicted to emerge in one-dimensional (1D) Ising ferrimagnets~\cite{Yin_Ising_III_PRL}.
+This finding was unexpected---1D Ising and 1D/two-dimensional (2D) Heisenberg models with short-range interactions are well known to lack finite-temperature phase transitions~\cite{Mattis_book_08_SMMS,Ising1925,Mermin_PRL_theorem} and hence have been largely overlooked for their potentials in technological applications---and has been regarded as a guide to materials design~\cite{Ramirez_25_SmMn2Ge2}.
+It is thus interesting to get more insight into the fire-ice mechanism, including its applicability in higher dimensions, and make the connections to applications more versatile.